florian-lefebvre/portfolio/data/projects/portfolio/content.en.md

 Concerning animations, I switch to [`@vueuse/motion`](https://motion.vueuse.org/) and it's really better.

+In fact, because ecosystem isn't compatible yet, I had to dive a bit deeper in Nuxt and learnt how to build modules (for generating a sitemap for instance) and that was really enriching.

 Since only SSR is available (as of the beginning of March 2022), I deploy my portfolio on Vercel, the process is way simpler than on GitHub Actions or any other CI since Nuxt has first class inegrations for deployments.

 ## Wrapping up